 Course description:

-This course is designed for Workplace Reps and Branch Equality Officials and looks at the key issue of
+This course is designed for Workplace Reps and Branch Equality Officials and looks at the key issue of Harassment, Discrimination and Bullying that leads to workplace stress.

 This course covers:

-The course examines ways to challenge inappropriate behaviors in the workplace by using effective
+The course examines ways to challenge inappropriate behaviors in the workplace by using effective strategies and methods to prevent workplace harassment and to promote Dignity at the Workplace.

 These courses are designed for members and activists in the Faith workers branch.